 Luis tells us that the first generation of mothers and daughters of record is from 1770-1780, although he asserts, like many other connoisseurs of rural history, that this trade goes back many more decades, given its extreme functionality for the rural nuclei.
 The municipality of Caso is a reference point of what has now become a select crafts that is in danger of extinction.

-Teston take the "hachu" and eye is shaping the trunk to shape the mother.
+Teston take the "hachu" and eye shape the trunk to shape the mother.
 Be part of a thin beech trunk, more excatamente the lower part of the tree to be harder.
 At the end of the process the pair is symmetrical and can be shod by an exact foot number 36, 37, 38, 42.
-Luis says that In this work, "you have to be more careful than a surgeon of the heart".
+Luis says that in this work "you have to be more careful than a heart surgeon".
 And it does not lack reason, because seeing as the splinters are falling of capricious form it is difficult to believe that there has not been an error of calculation that gives the fret with the work.
 The last phases of the elaboration are, if possible, more precious.
 From the hachu is passed to the adze, which allows greater control in fine work.
 The drill is then used to make the hole in the foot.
 On the outside it is finished polishing the clog with tools such as the Llegre, the scrape, the brush and a lot of pulse.
 Finally the madreña can be varnished or smoked with broom smoke, it is practiced slits with dexterity that in the end form a drawing of mainly floral motifs, and then rubbed with a piece of tocín (homemade bacon).
 Ready to show off without complexes.